bigmoves/bigmoves/README.md

 ### Hello 👋

 My name is Chad.
 I'm currently working on the next generation of budgeting and reporting software at [OpenGov](https://opengov.com/).
 I live in Bishop, CA and spend my free time rock climbing, skiing, and exploring the outdoors.
-I also enjoy tinkering with new javascipt libraries and frameworks.
+I also enjoy tinkering with new javascript libraries and frameworks.

 Here are some projects I've worked on recently...